MichalOpoka/ecfr/cfr/title-29-Labor/subtitle-B-Regulations-Relating-Labor/chapter-XX-Occupational-Safety-Health-Review-Commission/part-2200-Rules-Procedure/subpart-A-General-Provisions/section-2200.7.md

 (n) *Duration of posting.* Where posting is required by this section, such posting shall be maintained until the commencement of the hearing or until earlier disposition.

-(o) *Service of show cause orders* - (1) *Service on parties and intervenors using Commission's E-File System.* Service of show cause orders shall be deemed completed by service through the Commission's E-File System on a representative who has entered an appearance for a party or intervenor under § 2200.23 or on a self-represented party or intervenor who has elected service through the Commission's E-File System. *See also* § 2200.101(a).
+(o) *Service of show cause orders* - (1) *Service on parties and intervenors using Commission's E-File System.* Service of show cause orders shall be deemed completed by service through the Commission's E-File System on a representative who has entered an appearance for a party or intervenor under § 2200.23 or on a self-represented party or intervenor who has not been exempted from using the Commission's E-File System. *See also* § 2200.101(a).

-(2) *Service on self-represented parties or intervenors not using the Commission's E-File System.* In addition to the service methods permitted by § 2200.7(c), the Commission or the Judge shall serve a show cause order on a party or intervenor who is self-represented and is not using the Commission's E-File System by certified mail or by any other method (including commercial delivery service) that provides confirmation of delivery to the addressee's record address provided under § 2200.6.
+(2) *Service on self-represented parties or intervenors exempted from using the Commission's E-File System.* In addition to the service methods permitted by § 2200.7(c), the Commission or the Judge shall serve a show cause order on a self-represented party or intervenor who has been exempted from using the Commission's E-File System by certified mail or by any other method (including commercial delivery service) that provides confirmation of delivery to the addressee's record address provided under § 2200.6.

 [84 FR 14558, Apr.
 10, 2019, as amended at 84 FR 53052, Oct.
-4, 2019]
+4, 2019; 85 FR 65220, Oct.
+15, 2020]